scroll-out/scroll-out.github.io/docs/index.md

 ---
 home: true
 # heroImage: /hero.svg
-actionText: Get Started →
+actionText: Get Scrolling →
-actionLink: /about.md
+actionLink: /guide.md
 features:
+- title: Flexible
+  details: Use JavaScript or CSS to get your animations on!
-- title: Reason 1
+- title: Ridiculously Small
-  details: Ipsum
+  details: At about 1k minified and 600 bytes gzipped, this might be the smallest scrolling library out there.
-- title: Reason 2
+- title: Compatible with IE
   details: Use it on your least favorite platforms and see great results!
 It works great on modern browsers, too.
-- title: Is 3 necessary?
-  details: At about 1k minified and 600 bytes gzipped.
 footer: MIT Licensed | Copyright © 2017-present Christopher Wallis
 ---